Griezzly/acorn/claude-context/oakestra-networking-internals.md

 ## Overview

-This document provides a comprehensive analysis of Oakestra's networking architecture based on extensive investigation of a service IP to container IP proxy conversion issue.
-It covers the two-layer IP addressing system, overlay networking, and identified issues with the proxy conversion mechanism.
+This document provides a comprehensive analysis of Oakestra's networking architecture based on extensive investigation of service IP to container IP proxy conversion issues.
+It covers the two-layer IP addressing system, overlay networking, and the critical discovery that **port mappings interfere with service IP proxy functionality**.

+**Last Updated:** October 30, 2025 - Added root cause analysis of port mapping interference with service IP proxy.

 ## Oakestra Network Architecture